 Risks to Expanding Internal Auditor Roles

-Yet while there are immense benefits with expanding the roles of internal auditors in enterprise risk management programs, there is still one major caveat to the process.
+Yet while there are immense benefits to expanding the roles of internal auditors in enterprise risk management programs, there is still one major caveat to the process.
 Internal auditors may find themselves pushed into the position of managing the actual risk management process.

 They may find themselves taking the management’s role in the decision-making process where their advice is now seen as recommendations from a leadership standpoint that must be implemented throughout the company’s operations.
 Internal auditors have to be careful to not take the decision-making process away from the management’s hands for implementing risk mitigation procedures and policies in the company.

 With the internal auditor’s new expanding role, they must walk an interesting balancing act in becoming an integral part of the enterprise risk management team without stepping on the toes of the management or stakeholders who need to create and operate this risk management program.
-Having a detailed understanding of the internal auditor’s duties can allow for them to provide the appropriate level of assessment work for the given situation.
+Having a detailed understanding of the internal auditor’s duties can allow them to provide the appropriate level of assessment work for the given situation.